PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 * Importing WordPress eXtended RSS tested and seems to work

 == Upgrade Notice ==

+= 1.2.0 =
+This version provides support for Wordpress up to 3.2.1 Upgrading to this version requires you to replace your existing `dp.php` with the one from the `pg4wp` directory.
+Note : since 1.2.0b1, it is recommended to put the `pg4wp` directory directly in `/wp-content`

 = 1.0 =
 Initial stable release, you should upgrade to this version if you have installed any older release